 The Daemen Graduate Studies Technology Center (GSTC), is part of a major effort to advance technology infrastructure for the university’s growing graduate programs.

 “At a time when private colleges like Daemen face historic financial challenges, the $480,000 grant that State Senator Michael Ranzenhofer was able to obtain for us will add to the portfolio of cutting-edge resources that we provide for our graduate students,” said Daemen President Gary Olson.
 “These resources will continue to make Daemen a hub for some of the most innovative graduate programs in New York State.”

-In addition to the GSTC, the state grant has been used for several other key improvement projects, including renovation of a graduate distance learning lab/classroom used by Daemen’s graduate nursing program and other graduate program faculty and students, and reconstruction of the college’s main server to enhance technology resources for graduate programs across campus.
+In addition to the GSTC, the state grant has been used for several other key improvement projects, including renovation of a graduate distance learning lab/classroom used by Daemen’s graduate nursing program and other graduate program faculty and students, and reconstruction of the university’s main server to enhance technology resources for graduate programs across campus.

 “I am truly honored to be recognized by Daemen and excited to see this initiative come to fruition,” said Ranzenhofer.
 “The academic technology projects and improvements that have resulted from this funding are impressive and will help to enrich the first-class education graduate students receive at Daemen.”